wp-plugins/ip2location-country-blocker/readme.txt

 = Can I custom my own error page? =
 Yes, you can create a new page on wordpress and design your own error display.
 Once completed, you can mark your error page as "private" and configure the error redirection at the setting page.

+= Can I configure email notification if user was trying to access my admin page? = Yes, you can configure email notification if an user from blocked countries list was trying to access your admin page.

 = Unable to find your answer here? =
 Send us email at support@ip2location.com